material-motion/material-motion/concepts/patterns.md

 - It allows [Runtimes](runtimes.md) to offload expensive work to separate threads, processes, or workers.
 - Tools can more easily affect the description of motion than its execution.
 This enables the creation of rich design-focused tools.

-### Notation
+#### Notation we use

 We use the following notation to describe a Description/Execution relationship: `<Description>(<Execution>)`.

 For example, `CAAnimation(Core Animation)` describes the Description/Execution relationship of iOS' animation system.

-### What (Description)
+### The role of Description

 Description is **what you want something to do**.

 Description can mean many things.
 Animations, Gestures, Physical Simulations, and other Primitives can all be described in some form.

-For example, an element could be both draggable and asked to fade in - these are both Descriptions.
+For example, we can describe an element as both "draggable" and "fading in".
 Runtimes that think in terms of Description are more capable of coordinating rich, interactive motion.

 ![](../_assets/Intention-Tree.svg)